 In World of Warcraft, some guards will try to take out enemies that come too close.
 Most are much stronger than the players in the area, but the guards at Sentinel Hill will stand around for ages whacking at gnolls that the player characters can kill with two hits.
 And then some won't do anything at all, even if the player leads an enemy right to them.

 The police in EarthBound aren't good for much.
-In Onett, they can put up a mean roadblock, but they can't shut down the Street Sharks gang, and the captain and four of his five best officers get clobbered by a psychic ten-year-old (the fifth runs away).
+In Onett, they can put up a mean roadblock, but they can't shut down the Shark gang, and the captain and four of his five best officers get clobbered by a psychic thirteen-year-old (the fifth runs away).
 In Twoson, they can't find a girl who's been kidnapped by cultists or shut down the criminals operating out of Burglin Park.
 In Fourside, they're probably on the take from Montoli, but that ultimately doesn't keep Ness and his friends out of the Montoli building.
 And there's apparently nowhere they can do anything about the humans driven to murderous rage by Giygas.

 Police and Border Patrol ships in the X-Universe series are generally armed with popguns.
 They seem to exist mainly to attack the player after friendly fire incidents, or when the player keeps a ship he's supposed to return as part of a mission.